Remod-org/NTeleportation/README.md

 # NTeleportation
-This is a fork of the NTeleportation at https://oxidemod.org/plugins/n-teleportation.1832/.
-It is hoped to be temporary.
+This is an OLD fork of the NTeleportation at https://oxidemod.org/plugins/n-teleportation.1832/.
+It is no longer maintained here.

 Here, we have added the ability to bypass cooldown timers using the Economics plugin (https://umod.org/plugins/economics) to deduct a preset amount from a user's balance.